 An angelic figure seems to have glowing wings.
-She hovers amongst arches of a Moroccan place of worship.
+She appears to defy physics, leaning forward, perched on her heels.
+Her figure hovers amongst arches of a Moroccan place of worship.
 Arches allow architectural structures to ascend to greater heights; this is symbolic in this image as we look up at the columns.
 She bares an ankh (ancient Egyptian symbol for eternal life) around her neck.
 Her arms are outstretched with flowers symbolically placed on wrists and feet.
 The feeling is overwhelmingly of positive energy overcoming hardship, columns and wings allow great heights against the force of gravity; the Christ-like figure resurrected in the face of persecution; flower blossoms signifying the awakening of springtime.

 I have a longstanding fascination with medieval allegorical paintings and monastic icons.
 Through symbolism, artists had the opportunity to experiment with less conventional subjects without attracting scrutiny.
 This genre added impetus to refine artistic depictions of the human form.